googleapis/google-cloud-java/TROUBLESHOOTING.md

    of multiple libraries to sync everything up.
-- If you can't modify and push new versions of your dependencies, import `com.google.cloud:libraries-bom:3.4.0` (or a more recent version) and use that to select consistent dependency version.
+- If you can't modify and push new versions of your dependencies, import `com.google.cloud:libraries-bom:3.4.0` (or a more recent version) and use that to select consistent dependency versions.
 This is the easiest route.
   For example, this is how you can depend on consistent versions of Guava and `com.google.cloud:google-cloud-storage` without explicitly setting the version of either one: